sereneblue/awesome-oss/CONTRIBUTING.md

 If you are still not sure you can check the definition for open source by the [Open Source Initiative](https://opensource.org/osd).

+At this time, I am only open to pull requests for projects that have gained traction (at least 100 stars) and are actively being developed.

 ## Template contributing to this list

 *View Code of this file to get the template...*